ivanmkc/forecasting-live-demo-backend/README.md

 ### Deployment

 Here are a few options on how to deploy the backend to your own Google Cloud project.
+Run these commands from the same folder as this README.md file.

 #### 1. Build and deploy to Google Cloud Run in one step